 Bottom-freezer refrigerators get more recommendations than top-freezers, primarily due to their more convenient layout.
 However, their popularity is giving way to French-door fridges that are more convenient still -- replacing the sometimes massive one-piece refrigerator compartment door design with two piece doors that can be more easily accommodated in tighter kitchens.
 We cover French-door refrigerators, side-by-side refrigerators, top-freezer refrigerators and counter-depth refrigerators in their own sections elsewhere in this report.

-Our top-rated model in the bottom freezer category is the 23.8- cu. ft.
-LG LDC24370ST (Est. $1,500).
-This refrigerator measures just under 33 inches wide (32.75) and comes in a stainless-steel finish.
-It is also available in smooth white as the LG LDC24370SW (Est. $1,500).
+Our top-rated model in the bottom freezer category is the 23.8 cubic foot LG LDC24370ST (Est. $1,800).
+This refrigerator measures just under 33 inches wide (32.75 inches to be exact) and comes in a stainless-steel finish.
+It is also available in smooth white as the LG LDC24370SW ($1,700).

-This refrigerator is designed to fit into a 33-inch space (its width with the doors closed is 32.75 inches).
-It's not as feature rich as the LG LDC24370ST, but you'll find spill proof glass shelves, two slide-out baskets in the freezer, digital temperature controls and an ice maker.
+Like the LG LDC24370ST, the Whirlpool WRB322DMBM is designed to fit into a 33-inch space (its width with the doors closed is 32.75 inches).
+It's not as feature rich as the LDC24370ST, but you'll find spill proof glass shelves, two slide-out baskets in the freezer, digital temperature controls and an ice maker.

 The Whirlpool WRB322DMBM has a stainless steel finish.
 However, if you don't want or need that upgrade, you can get the same model in a more basic white, as the Whirlpool WRB322DMBW (Est. $1,300), or black, as the Whirlpool WRB322DMBB (Est. $1,300).
 Whichever option you choose, you get a solid performing, 22.1 cu. ft. workhorse that, according to reviews, pleases experts and users.